Frequently Asked Questions

 Do I have to take a language course at Wheaton College?

 Wheaton College does have a Modern/Classical language requirement for most students.
-However, the requirement can be met with a qualifying score on an AP, IB, or SAT Subject exam.
+The requirement can be met with a qualifying score on an AP, IB, or SAT Subject exam.
 Others may take a test in a language that is not taught at Wheaton College.
 (Such students should see the Modern & Classical Languages Department for test options and fees.)
 Students who take language at Wheaton are required to pass the 201 course of French, German, Greek, Spanish, Mandarin Chinese, or Hebrew, with a grade of C- or better.
 For information on the language requirement, please refer to the Modern and Classical Languages pages on language competency.

 If I score 4 or 5 on the AP US History exam, will that meet the Historical Perspective requirement?